 To investigate the coexistence of a mobile radio network with another radio technology in SEAMCAT, a snapshot of both victim and interfering systems is modeled at each event generation in SEAMCAT, which generates transmit power, interference levels as well as the probability of link success of the victim system for a given number of users at a time instant.
 It captures a snapshot of the UE powers in the network and the number of user links which can be successfully carried given these powers.
 In order to analyze the impact of the interfering network on the victim one, the success rates of the victim network in the presence and absence of the interfering system are compared.

 The term UE or MS are used interchangeably in this manual.
-You should review and modify the input parameters of the cellular network for the particular scenario that is being simulated and more detailed can be found in publications such as [6], [6] or [7][8].
+You should review and modify the input parameters of the cellular network for the particular scenario that is being simulated and more detailed can be found in publications such as [6], [7] or [8].

 CDMA overview